Leonetta Cecchi Pieraccini: Networking

-During the early years of the Cecchi's marriage Emilio Cecchi was working intensively on a commission he had accepted from Olindo Malagodi to produce a History of Nineteenth Century English literature for La Tribuna: the volume was published in 1915.
-The Cecchi's apartment quickly became a popular meeting point for a generation of Rome's artists and intellectuals.
+During the early years of the Cecchis' marriage, Emilio Cecchi was working intensively on a commission he had accepted from Olindo Malagodi to produce a History of Nineteenth Century English literature for La Tribuna: the volume was published in 1915.
+The Cecchis' apartment quickly became a popular meeting point for a generation of Rome's artists and intellectuals.
 Frequent visitors identified by Leonetta herself in her later writings include Armando and Pasqualina Spadini (who had also made the move to Rome), Antonio Baldini, Alfredo Gargiulo, Giuseppe Antonio Borgese, Fausto Torrefranca, Giovanni Amendola, Sibilla Aleramo, Vincenzo Cardarelli, Goffredo Bellonci and Cesare Pascarella, as well as Olga Resnevič and her physician husband, Angelo Signorelli (1878–1952).
 It seems also to have been at around the same time that Leonetta began to keep a diary, which she would faithfully maintain for the rest of her life, and which would provide material for books which she would publish half a lifetime later.

 Early successes.
 War years

-In 1912 she exhibited a portrait at the 81st exhibition of the Society of Fine Arts Lovers ("Società di amatori e cultori di belle arti") in Rome.
+In 1912, she exhibited a portrait at the 81st exhibition of the Society of Fine Arts Lovers ("Società di amatori e cultori di belle arti") in Rome.
 In the years that followed she exhibited at the Second and Third International Arts Exhibitions of the Rome Secession.
 During 1915, after many months of secret negotiations with governments in Berlin, London and Paris and much political division at home, Italy joined the belligerents in World War I, persuaded to fight alongside the British by promises of post-war territorial rewards.
 Emilio Cecchi was conscripted and on 10 May 1915 headed off for Alessandria in Lombardy.
 Sent to join the fighting on the northern front, he combined his military duties with a distinguished role as a war correspondent for La Tribuna.
-In September 1916 he was posted to a desk job with the 8th Army Corps which involved a posting to Florence.
+In September 1916, he was posted to a desk job with the 8th Army Corps, which involved a posting to Florence.
 Leonetta left Rome with their two small daughters and joined her husband in Florence.
 Two of her pictures from this period were exhibited at the Fourth International Arts Exhibitions in 1916 and won powerfully positive reviews from Cipriano Efisio Oppo in L'Idea Nazionale, Arturo Maraini in La Tribuna and Arturo Lancellotti in Emporium.
 One of the paintings in question was a portrait of her husband: the other was a still life.
 Leonetta Cecchi Pieraccini's reputation as an artist was established.